3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/Set_Up _Your_Mainsail.cfg.md

 Then choose your desired XY parking position - make sure it's at least 5mm away from any axis max or min limits!
 You don't want the toolhead being bumped by an endstop!

 ```
-< EAMPLE DO NOT COPY THIS BLOCK - PARKING BACK LEFT CORNER ON A 350 SIZE VORON >
+< EAMPLE DO NOT COPY/PASTE THIS BLOCK - PARKING BACK LEFT CORNER ON A 350 SIZE VORON >
 < variable_custom_park_x    : 5.0 >
 < variable_custom_park_y    : 320.0 >
 ```

-Once you setup where you want/need the park position, the extruder retract/unretract movements & speeds etc. You can even define two locations if you wish, one for pause, & one for cancel.
+Once you setup where you want/need the park position set the extruder retract/unretract movements & speeds etc.

+Now set the printer to park on print cancel.
+You can even define two locations if you wish, one for pause, & one for cancel.
+In the example below we just have the print parking in the same location as when paused.
 You can define a specific cancel print location too if you wish!
-Set your X Y loaction with these:
+Set your X Y loaction by changing the 'None" values to an axis position.

 ```
-< EAMPLE DO NOT COPY THIS BLOCK - PARKING ON PRINT CANCEL >
+< EAMPLE DO NOT COPY/PASTE THIS BLOCK - PARKING ON PRINT CANCEL >
 < variable_park_at_cancel   : True >
 < variable_park_at_cancel_x : None >
 < variable_park_at_cancel_y : None >